Functional Care and Wellness Support

 This may influence how tension forms, how areas compensate and how symptoms appear over time.

-Why Pressure Patterns Can Influence Symptoms
+Why Tension and Pressure Patterns Can Influence Symptoms

 The body relies on pressure to support movement, stability and internal function.